Phil Osborn, February 27th, 2008. On Morals:*

 Our humanity is then sacrificed to the symbols of church and state, and real morality, a commitment to live a good life, becomes difficult or impossible to practice, as our crimes make it impossible for us to be transparent, to practice honesty and integrity, or to be fully empathic as we permanently hide who we are.
 Worse yet, when our natural desires themselves become criminalized, we find ourselves in the dilemma that what we want will destroy us.
 It is demanded that we relinquish our happiness in favor of brute survival.
-In the resultant spiritual vacuum, we or our children lose sight of even the possibility of real human fulfillment.
+In the resultant spiritual vacuum, we and/or our children lose sight of even the possibility of real human fulfillment.
 Happiness is simply forgotten, an artifact of our imagination.

-Warning to the reader: I spend a good deal of time probably spinning my mental wheels as I lay the groundwork for my positions on epistemology in my discussion of the grounding and nature of knowledge itself, this in order to stifle from the get-go any attempts by the reader to opt out of the discussion - while still pretending to participate - by some fancy claim of subjectivism and relativism.
+Warning to the reader: I spend a good deal of time as I lay the groundwork for my positions on epistemology in my discussion of the grounding and nature of knowledge itself, this in order to stifle from the get-go any attempts by the reader to opt out of the discussion - while still pretending to participate - by some fancy claim of subjectivism and relativism.
 I don’t have time.
 If you insist on claiming that you don’t know anything, I’m happy to let you keep insisting that you know that, and if you insist that you don’t exist, or that the universe doesn’t, then I’m fairly sure that you and universe will conspire to make one of those outcomes come true.

 What I attempt to demonstrate first is simply that one’s awareness of self is itself crucial to one’s ability to act successfully in the world as a human being.
 This consequence in turn follows from the fact that one has a specific nature as a human being and, just as a knowledge of the world and the particulars one is faced with is essential for success in any endeavor, so also is knowledge of the generic capabilities of the human animal and the particular strengths, weaknesses, capacities, etc., of the particular person.